RDAEF2 For RDAEF

 You will need a computer with a sound card and speakers.
 Most computers today have these two features.
 Browser Firefox or Chrome must be used for the online program.

-What are the Attendance Requirements?
+What is the Attendance and Performance Requirements?

 What Type of Homework is Required?

-How are the Written and Practical/Clinical Examinations Conducted?
+How is the Written Examination Conducted?

 What does the Dental Board Require for the RDAEF2 graduates after graduation?